 This blog, written by Cody Short, details commission rates by industry, setting commission structures, and more.

-All companies need a thriving sales team.
+All companies need a high-performing sales team.
 Sales helps a company increase its profitability and plays an integral role in the growth of the organization.

 But first, you need a talented team of people who can sell the company’s products.
 Easier said than done, right?

-A lot of businesses, especially early-stage startups, struggle in finding and keeping a loyal pool of top sellers.
+A lot of businesses, especially early-stage startups, struggle to find and keep a loyal pool of top sellers.
 And in 2023, keeping those top sellers is more than ever.
 Mass layoffs across the tech industry and the previous year’s 50 million people who voluntarily quit their jobs have made matters increasingly more challenging.
 Plus, inflation in 2023 remains high at 6.04% — although that’s about 2% lower than in 2022.

-However, having the right commission structures in place can help.
+However, having the right variable compensation plans in place can help with your sales team retention strategies.

 It’s important to pay people well so that they feel like a valuable part of the team and remain loyal to the business.
 Many sales reps base their career decisions on the amount of money they can make at a company.

 So, how can you set sales commission rates that attract and retain talent?
-We’ve outlined a few ways below.
+We’ve outlined a few commission structure best practices below.

 Try QuotaPath for free